MeinePeptide

 Overview

 SS-31 (elamipretide, formerly Bendavia) is unusual among 'longevity' peptides in that it has a clear biophysical mechanism and a real clinical-trial pipeline.
 The peptide concentrates in the inner mitochondrial membrane by an unusual electrostatic mechanism and binds cardiolipin, the phospholipid that organises the electron transport chain.
 Stabilising cardiolipin tightens the chain, reduces electron leak, and cuts reactive-oxygen-species production at source.
-The Phase 2 trials in Barth syndrome (a rare cardiolipin-deficiency disease), primary mitochondrial myopathy, and dry AMD have shown signal but not approval-grade effect sizes; the program continues.
-Outside trials, users dose for general mitochondrial-energy improvement and report subjective gains that are hard to measure objectively — typical for anything operating below the level of perceived performance.
+Phase 2 trials in Barth syndrome, primary mitochondrial myopathy, and dry AMD have shown signal but not approval-grade effect sizes; the programme continues.
+Outside trials, users dose for general mitochondrial-energy improvement and report subjective gains that are hard to measure objectively.[1]

 Evidence quality